MarkRosemaker/algolia-restaurant-locator/customer-questions.md

 Happy to know that you’re considering Algolia for your website!
 It’s a great choice, and we’ve made it developer-friendly to keep things smooth.

 For a basic integration, it’s pretty straightforward.
-In fact, it is possible to create an Algolia interface in just two minutes.
+In fact, it is possible to create an initial Algolia interface in just two minutes.

 Here’s the high-level process: